compintell/Mooncake.jl/docs/src/developer_documentation/ir_representation.md

  ID(101)
  ID(102)
 ```
-There is exactly one `ID` per instruction.
+There is exactly one `ID` per instruction, and it is an error to have the same `ID` associated to multiple instructions.
 Similarly, while the number associated to a basic block in `IRCode` is a function of the number of basic blocks which preceed it, the `ID` of a basic block in `BBCode` is stored in its `id` field:
 ```jldoctest my_factorial
 julia> bb_ir.blocks[3].id